Upcycling and Sustainable Sewing Classes

 Sustainable Sewing: Make a Quilt Block Tote Bag

-Saturday, April 18, 2026 9:00AM – 3:30 PMIn this hands-on class, longtime quilter, Tressa Emch, will introduce you to the art of quilting by teaching you how to create two styles of quilt blocks using scrap fabric, which you will sew together to make a reusable tote bag.
+*NEW DATE: Saturday, May 23, 2026 9:00AM – 3:30 PMIn this hands-on class, longtime quilter, Tressa Emch, will introduce you to the art of quilting by teaching you how to create two styles of quilt blocks using scrap fabric, which you will sew together to make a reusable tote bag.
 Confident machine sewing skills are required.

 Use of machines, and all supplies are included.